Sabircodr/JAVA_sem4/README.md

 9. Write a program to create an abstract class ```Vegetable``` with two abstract methods ```color()``` and ```whereGrow()```.
 Create two subclasses ```Peanut``` and ```Tomato``` that extend ```Vegetable``` class and print the color of ```Peanut``` and ```Tomato```, and their locations of growing.
 [Link to code](Programs/)

 10. Write a program in Java to create an abstract class ```Account``` having four instance variables ```account_balance```, ```account_holder_name```, ```account_number``` and ```address```.
 Now this abstract class ```Account``` contains one abstract method ```depositedBalance()``` and a non-abstract method ```accountDetails()```.
 Create a subclass ```SavingsAccount``` that extends ```Account``` and display ```depositedAmount```, ```RateofInterest```, ```newBalance``` and ```accountDetails()```.
 [Link to code](Programs/)

+## Lastest / Extra

+1. Write a Java program with one Try and multiple Catch block.
+[Link to code](Programs/tryCatch.java)

+2. Write a Java program with one Try and multiple Catch block with different user defined exception with finally block.
+[Link to code](Programs/error.java)

+3. Write a java program to create 2 concurrent Thread.
+[Link to code](Programs/thread.java)